Algebras and modules

 is an exact sequence of abelian groups, hence also .

 An element in is invertible (and called a -adic unit) iff is not divisible by .

 Let be the group of all invertible elements in .
 Then every element can be uniquely written as with and .
 The correspondence defines a discrete valuation called the -adic valuation and is said to be the -adic valuation of .
 Of course, as required by the axioms of valuation.
 The metric induced by the valuation is (up to equivalence) given by

 ring is a complete metric space in that is a metric, and is dense in it.

-The field of -adic numbers is the field of fractions of .
+The field of -adic numbers is the field of fractions of the p-adic integers .
 The -adic valuation extends to a discrete valuation, also denoted on .
 Indeed, it is still true for all that they can be uniquely written in the form where (the same group as before), but now one needs to allow .
 One defines the metric on by the same formula as for .
 It appears that is a complete field (in particular locally compact Hausdorff) and that is an open subring.

 The distance satisfies the “utrametric” inequality

 Ostrowski's theorem implies there are precisely two kinds of completions of the rational numbers: the real numbers and the -adic numbers.

 Any non-trivial absolute value on the rational numbers is equivalent either to the standard real absolute value, or to the -adic absolute value.

 - Kurt Hensel, Über eine neue Begründung der Theorie der algebraischen Zahlen Jahresbericht der Deutschen Mathematiker-Vereinigung 6 (3): 83–88.
 (1897)